 There is something amazing about eating seafood while listening to the waves crash and staring out over the tranquility of the ocean.
 The food here was amazing!
 The hubby and I had a couple of crab traps (their signature drinks).
 We lingered over appetizers and dinner as the sun went down.
 The fried crab claws, calamari, and the tray of gulf blue crabs were our favorites.

-While I typically am very budget conscience, this place was expensive.
+While I am typically very budget conscience, this place was expensive.
 The food is great and the atmosphere is even better.
 If you wanted to do this on a tighter budget, I would suggest the Gulf blue crab tray steamed in beer.
 It was local, well priced, and big enough you could share.
 You could skip the drinks.
 The appetizers were so delicious I have trouble telling you to skip them.
 Maybe just one appetizer.
-I’ll be honest.
 We really love food!
 Sometimes you just have to splurge on a good meal.
 It’s good for the soul.

 This place was an easy walk down the beach to our hotel.
 We took our time walking back, enjoying the beauty of the beach at night with the crabs scurrying around.
 Isabella would scream every time one went running near her.
 Ivy loved them.
 The girls are very different with things like that.
 We passed an area that was blocked off for a sea turtle nest.
 Both of the girls were excited to see that.